GameWorkstore/playgamespluginforunity/README.md

 Disable Minify on Project Settings > Publish Settings to avoid stripping of bundle aar objects on the build process.
 Minify is very good for reduce the binary size, but only when everything is setup properly.

+> Error TokenFragment Setting result error status code to: 16

+Certify to include SHA-1 of all your android applications into google play games configuration (Android UploadKey and Android App Signing).
+Ideally, you just need to add two into the console (Android UploadKey and Android App Signing).